soapbox-pub/rebased/README.md

      * Create `config/dev.secret.exs` and copy the database settings from `dev.exs` there.
      * Change password in `config/dev.secret.exs`, and change user to `"pleroma"` (line like `username: "postgres"`)
      * Create and update your database with `mix ecto.create && mix ecto.migrate`.
-If it gives errors, try running again, this is a known issue.

 ### Some additional configuration